 Payara is an open source project; as part of this we have specific legal requirements concerning how we distribute code contributed to the project.
-Before any code contributed by our community is pulled into our repository we must have a signed Contributor License Agreement from any contributor.
+Before any code contributed by our community is pulled into our repository, we must have a signed Contributor License Agreement from any contributor.
 This can be downloaded from the main repository at https://github.com/payara/Payara/blob/master/PayaraCLA.pdf and should be signed, scanned, and forwarded to firstname.lastname@example.org.
 As compensation for wading through the legalese, all contributors who send in a signed Contributor License Agreement receive a Payara goodie bag.

-As we must also comply with Oracle’s license the following line should be added to any changed file:
+As we must also comply with Oracle’s license, the following line should be added to any changed file:

 Portions Copyright Payara Foundation and/or its affiliates

 You will need to create a personal GitHub account and fork the repository at GitHub to yourself.
-There are more detailed guides on GitHub in their guide to forking and guide to contributing to open source projects, but the commands below should get you started:
+There are more detailed guides on GitHub in the guide to forking and guide to contributing to open source projects, but the commands below should get you started:

 When on the Payara GitHub page, click on the "Fork" button on the top right.
 This will create your own fork of Payara as a remote repository on your GitHub account.